 Remember that in reading from and writing to a database, most hard disks must physically move, which takes time—especially if you need to read and write from separate physical areas of your disk.
 By making the read and write tasks concurrent you can speed up this process with almost no administrative effort.

 Instead of a single disk array handling both your operating system and application, opt for two arrays to handle each task on separate disks.
-Choosing serial-attached SCSI drives with high RPMs for your database, and enterprise-level SATA drives, for your operating system will drastically improve read and write performance.
+Choosing serial-attached SCSI drives with high RPMs for your database, and enterprise-level SATA drives, for your operating system will drastically improve the read and write performance.

 Tip 3: RAID: It does more than kill bugs